domohuhn/mutation-test/README.md

 When writing test cases for software, you often rely on metrics like code coverage to verify that your test cases actually test your program.
 However, this cannot be determined with a simple metric.
 It is possible to reach high code coverage, while you are only asserting a fraction of the observable behaviour of your units.
-You can evaluate your tests by modifying your program in a small way and the verify that your tests are sensitive to that change.
+You can evaluate the quality of your tests by modifying your program in a small way and then verify that your tests are sensitive to that change.
 This process is called [Mutation testing](https://en.wikipedia.org/wiki/Mutation_testing).

 This repository contains a simple command line program that automates these tests for code in any programming language.
-It can be customized to your needs, because all rules on how to modify the source code and how to run the tests are defined in XML documents.
-The program is fully self contained, so just grab the binary and start testing!
+It can be customized to your needs, because all rules how the source code is modified and how to run the tests can be defined in XML documents.
+The program is fully self contained, so you can just grab the binary and start testing!

 ## Quick start